 Farm Workers.
 Farmworkers living in urban and suburban areas often have similar needs for affordable rental housing as other lower-wage earners.
 Due to a combination of limited English language skills and very low household incomes, the ability to obtain housing loans for home purchase is extremely limited.
+For the same reasons, rentals are also difficult to obtain although farmworkers are more likely to be renters.
+Research suggests that farmworkers generally experience overcrowded and substandard, potentially hazardous, housing conditions.

-For the same reasons, rentals are also difficult to obtain.
-As a result, needs are generally accommodated through housing programs and policies that assist low- and very low-income households such as the HCV program.
-This Housing Element includes a program to permit employee housing for six or fewer as a residential use and permit agricultural labor housing in all zoning districts where agricultural uses are permitted.
+As a result, needs are generally accommodated through housing programs and policies that assist low- and very low-income households such as the HCV program (Program 10B) and the Housing Rehabilitation Program (Program 22).
 In addition, the Fresno Housing Authority manages 194 units of seasonal farmworker housing for migrant workers and 131 units in three year-round housing complexes, exclusively for farm laborers.
 The City has a relatively small population of farmworkers compared to other jurisdictions in the county but will continue to support regional efforts to provide seasonal and permanent housing facilities for farmworkers.